 a.
 I knew that day, when Doeg the Edomite was there, that he would surely tell Saul: David showed how he felt about this in Psalm 52, which says in its title A Contemplation of David when Doeg the Edomite went and told Saul, and said to him, "David has gone to the house of Ahimelech."

 i.
-In Psalm 52, David shows his outrage against Doeg: Why do you boast in evil, O mighty man?
+In Psalm 52, David showed his outrage against Doeg: Why do you boast in evil, O mighty man?
 Your tongue devises destruction, like a sharp razor, working deceitfully.
 You love evil more than good, lying rather than speaking righteousness.
 You love all devouring words, you deceitful tongue.
 (Psalm 52:1a, 2-4)

 ii.
-In Psalm 52, David shows his confidence in God’s judgments: God shall likewise destroy you forever; He shall take you away, and pluck you out of your dwelling place, and uproot you from the land of the living.
+In Psalm 52, David showed his confidence in God's judgments: God shall likewise destroy you forever; He shall take you away, and pluck you out of your dwelling place, and uproot you from the land of the living.
 (Psalm 52:5)

 iii.
-In Psalm 52, David shows his focus on the Lord: But I am like a green olive tree in the house of God; I trust in the mercy of God forever and ever.
+In Psalm 52, David showed his focus on the Lord: But I am like a green olive tree in the house of God; I trust in the mercy of God forever and ever.
 I will praise You forever, because You have done it; and in the presence of Your saints I will wait on Your name, for it is good.
 (Psalm 52:8-9)

 ii.
 We know from both 1 Samuel and the Psalms that David turned his heart back to the Lord and asked forgiveness after his lies to Ahimelech.
 David was restored, but there was still bad fruit to come of the lies, and now David sees and tastes that bad fruit.